-The observance of safe working procedures, including compliance with internal and national codes of practice, is inherent in virtually all manufacturing organisations.
+The observance of safe working procedures, including compliance with internal and national codes of practice, is inherent in virtually all aspects of the pharmaceutical industry.
 Similarly, there are codes that cover the design and manufacture of all equipment and components.
-Applicants should be able to demonstrate their commitment to observing and promoting the use of any such codes that are relevant.
+Applicants should be able to demonstrate their commitment to observing and promoting the use of any such codes that are relevant and they should demonstrate a clear understanding of regulatory demands associated with their role and the role of others who they closely interact with.

 Evidence of professional integrity and commitment should include a Self-Development Action Plan, in any convenient format, outlining how the applicant intends to maintain and enhance competence through personal development.
 The Plan should include short, medium and long-term goals and explain how these are likely to be achieved.
-Assessors should be aware that SARTOR 3 interprets Continuing Professional Development (CPD) as commencing at the point where Chartered status is attained; therefore applicants are not required to provide a record of courses attended, etc., when applying for corporate membership.